 What is Evacuation Day?
 If you live in Boston (but not smaller towns in Massachusetts), you'd know that it commemorates the day that the British evacuated the city.
 It's celebrated on March 17 (St. Patrick's Day) and kids get the day off from school (and, more importantly, the politicians and civil servants can glad-hand in South Boston for the annual breakfast and parade).
 Schools are also closed on June 17 to commemorate Bunker Hill Day in the same areas of Massachusetts.

-Also Massachusetts observes Patriot's Day AKA Marathon Monday.
+Also Massachusetts observes Patriot's Day AKA Marathon Monday, celebrating the official start of the 1775 American Revolution.

 Everyone who was raised in San Antonio, Texas, will have had the experience of having one spring Friday, usually in April, off from school.
 It's called "Battle of Flowers Day" and is used to celebrate the crux of the big, city-wide ten-day festival known as "Fiesta".
 This daytime parade, the Battle of Flowers Parade, has been a part of San Antonio's landscape for over 100 years and is traditionally used as a celebration of springtime.
 Another big day of celebration in San Antonio is Martin Luther King Jr. Day, which is a day where many thousands of people gather together to march and remember the life of the late civil rights leader, who is so honored because he inspired the city's majority Latino population to fight for their own civil rights.